-Several authors have already stated that switchbacks are `arc-polarized' \citep{Bruno2004,Matteini2014,Horbury2020}, meaning the magnetic field vectors inside a switchback lying on the arc of a sphere of radius $|\vec{B}|$.
+Several authors have already stated that switchbacks are `arc-polarized' \citep{Bruno2004,Matteini2014,Horbury2020}, meaning the magnetic field vectors inside a switchback lying on the arc of a sphere of radius $|\vec{B}|$, as demonstrated by the constant \clockangle{} in Fig. \ref{fig:exsb}.
 We first test whether this property is consistent across all available encounters, which is a crucial step, since our results are based on the assumption that each switchback has a unique deflection direction.
 After identifying switchbacks using the methods in Section \ref{sec:method}, we plot superposed epoch analysis for $|\vec{B}|$ in the bottom panels of Fig. \ref{fig:arcs}.
-Switchbacks show little variation in $|\vec{B}|$ in both normalized time (panel (c)) and deflection angle (panel (d)), which agrees with previous results \citep{Krasnoselskikh2020}, confirming the Alfv\'enic nature of switchbacks across all encounters.
+Switchbacks show little variation in $|\vec{B}|$ in both normalized time (panel (c)) and deflection angle (panel (d)), which agrees with previous results, confirming the incompressible nature of switchbacks across all encounters \citep{Krasnoselskikh2020, Larosa2021}.

 Fig. \ref{fig:arcs} also shows \clockangle{} inside all switchbacks, which again shows little variation compared to our definition.
 Therefore, we can conclude that switchbacks are arc-polarized, i.e the fluctuations lie on an arc of the $|\vec{B}|$ sphere and return along the path they deflected from, as shown by the symmetry about $0.5$ normalized time (panel (a)).
 Alfv\'enic fluctuations do not have to exhibit this property, and may in principle keep following the arc past $180^{\circ}$ deflection angle, which would case a $180^{\circ}$ change in \clockangle{}.
 Such a result may reflect an inherent symmetry of the physical switchback structure, which would be the case for a typical `S-shaped' curve \citep{Kasper2019}.